UNCLASSIFIED (U)

 (3) Other reports: The advisory committee’s DFO will submit other management reports that may be required, including requests from the Committee Management Secretariat or congressional committees, by the requested due date.

 d.
-Submit all reports to the CMO.
+Submit copies of all committee reports to the CMO.

 11 FAM 817 Records